-Famous For: Making a bunch of songs and having a TV show.
+Famous For: Making a bunch of songs, many films (over 25, including April Love in 1957) and having a TV show.
 He made white bucks (shoes) popular.
-His career spanned several decades.
-Hits include: “Ain’t That A Shame”, “Remember You’re Mine”, “I’ll Be Home” and the easy-going ballad “Love Letters in the Sand” in which he sings in a Bing Crosby-like style.
+His songs include: “Ain’t That A Shame”, “Remember You’re Mine”, “I’ll Be Home” and the easy-going ballad “Love Letters in the Sand” in which he sings in a Bing Crosby-like style.
 He also covered many songs such as Little Richard’s “Tutti Frutti” and “Long Tall Sally”.

 Birth name: Paul Albert Anka